Get started with the Java SDK

 System.out.println(myProject.getName());

-apiRoot can now be used to build requests to the Composable Commerce API.
+You can now use apiRoot to build requests to the Composable Commerce API.

 This code includes an example API call that gets your Project to the myProject object and outputs the Project's name using .getName().